 See next question.

 Teams thrive when there is diversity in background, knowledge, and skill on the founding team.
 Everyone has something to offer.
 The only skills you need are the ability to work with a team and dogged commitment.

 Opportunities will be provided to help you find the right team.

-The program is divided into two parts: the hackathon, and the award and showcase event.
+The program is divided into three parts: the asynchronous online modules, live support events, and the award and showcase event.

 There will be a good amount of independent work to complete outside these hours.
 Students are responsible for managing commitments to the program and their team.

 We recommend the following: 1) Start talking to people and find teammates, 2) Identify existing research and narrow down the problem space, 3) Learn about the process of turning concepts into testable prototypes.
 See suggested readings below.

 Sign-up for the initial info session and fill out the form here.

 The following is an overview of the program timeline across the 2020 Fall term.
 Note that it is a tentative schedule.
 Times and topics are subject to change.